 When Mrs. Pereira left town, she gave the books to Miss Powers who moved the collection to a small building adjacent to the Methodist Church.
 Until her death in 1953, Miss Powers worked in the library without pay.
 She charged a five-cent fee for borrowing a book and used the money to buy new books.

-With the death of Miss Powers, the 1,000 books of the library were purchased by local resident Grover Cleveland for $40.
+With the death of Miss Powers, the 1,000 books of the library were purchased by local resident, Grover Cleveland, for $40.
 He donated the money to the Scottsville Volunteer Fire Department.

-By the late 1950’s many library patrons wanted expanded service and worked diligently towards opening a library in a former drugstore on Valley Street.
+By the late 1950’s patrons wanted expanded service and worked diligently towards opening a library in a former drugstore on Valley Street.
 The Scottsville Branch Library opened on June 4, 1959, with 1,500 donated books.
 There was a grand opening reception attended by several local writers.
 Open for sixteen hours a week, the new library was governed by a local board, with rent of the building and the salary of the branch’s first librarian, Mrs. Brent Dorrier, paid by McIntire Library.
 The new branch was a great success.
 The next six years saw circulation and bookstock grow dramatically and Mrs. Louise Philpott succeeded Mrs. Dorrier as librarian.

-In 1965, the library moved its collection of 5,000 books into a former two-room schoolhouse on the corner of Bird and Page Streets.
-Renovation of this delapidated building by the Fairhaven Garden Club, Uniroyal, Lions Club, Chamber of Commerce and other volunteers, according to Scottsville on the James by Virginia Moore, afforded local readers “a large pleasant room where the librarian, Mrs. Mary Stone, was ready to help any patron of any age who wanted to sit and read periodicals or check out books”.
+In 1965, the library moved into a former two-room schoolhouse on the corner of Bird and Page Streets.
+Renovation of the building by the Fairhaven Garden Club, Uniroyal, Lions Club, Chamber of Commerce and other volunteers, according to Scottsville on the James by Virginia Moore, afforded “a large pleasant room where the librarian, Mrs. Mary Stone, was ready to help any patron who wanted to sit and read periodicals or check out books”.
 For the next 15 years many improvements were made to the building, the collection grew to 13,000, and circulation rose to over 25,000 a year as the library became an increasingly important community resource for learning and recreation.
 In 1975, Mrs. Louise Holt became branch head.

-In May of 1982, ground was broken for a new building at the site of the old one and on December 29, 1982, the current 3900 square foot brick colonial building opened, furnished with a collection of antique reproductions given to the McIntire library by Charlottesville philanthropist Paul Goodloe McIntire.
+In May of 1982, ground was broken for a new building at the site of the old one and on December 29, 1982, the current 3900 square foot building opened, furnished with a collection of antique reproductions given to the McIntire library by Charlottesville philanthropist Paul Goodloe McIntire.
 In May, 1988, Mrs. Marianne Ramsden became branch head.
 She was succeeded by Noelle Funk and the current branch manager, Kathleen Burns The Scottsville Library, now open 48 hours a week with a staff of four, boasts a collection of more than 21,000 items and a circulation of approximately 7,000 items a month.